Last updated May 2026

 Better still, locally sourced Jersey white crab meat often scuttles its way onto the menu, with a current tasting menu staple of picked white crab, brown crab panna cotta, bloody orange and fennel a masterclass in balancing distinct, punchy flavours into one funky, cohesive whole.

-No wonder, then, that Bohemia has held a Michelin star for almost two decades, with this remarkable achievement furthered by being the only restaurant in Jersey (and the Channel Islands) to be awarded this esteemed honour.
+No wonder, then, that Bohemia has held a Michelin star for over two decades, retaining it for a 22nd consecutive year in 2026, with this remarkable achievement furthered by being the only restaurant in Jersey (and the Channel Islands) to be awarded this esteemed honour.
+And if that wasn’t enough, in late 2025, Bohemia was ranked 49th in the Hardens Best UK Restaurants 2026 – the only Channel Island restaurant to make the top 100.

 Website: bohemiajersey.com